naPINN: Noise-Adaptive Physics-Informed Neural Networks for Recovering Physics from Corrupted Measurement

 \section{Abstract}

 Physics-Informed Neural Networks (PINNs) are effective methods for solving inverse problems and discovering governing equations from observational data.
-However, their performance degrades significantly under complex measurement noise and gross outliers.
-To address this issue, we propose the Noise-Adaptive Physics-Informed Neural Network (\textbf{naPINN}), which robustly recovers physical solutions from corrupted measurements without prior knowledge of the noise distribution. naPINN embeds an energy-based model into the training loop to learn the latent distribution of prediction residuals.
-Leveraging the learned energy landscape, a trainable reliability gate adaptively filters data points exhibiting high energy, while a rejection cost regularization prevents trivial solutions where valid data are discarded.
-We demonstrate the efficacy of naPINN on various benchmark partial differential equations corrupted by non-Gaussian noise and varying rates of outliers.
-The results show that naPINN significantly outperforms existing robust PINN baselines, successfully isolating outliers and accurately reconstructing the dynamics under severe data corruption.
+However, their performance degrades under complex measurement noise and gross outliers.
+To address this issue, we propose the Noise-Adaptive Physics-Informed Neural Network (\textbf{naPINN}), which robustly recovers physical solutions from corrupted measurements without prior knowledge of the noise distribution. naPINN estimates residual reliability during training and uses a trainable reliability gate to downweight unreliable measurement data, while a rejection-cost regularizer prevents trivial solutions where valid data are discarded.
+We demonstrate the efficacy of naPINN on benchmark partial differential equations corrupted by non-Gaussian noise and varying rates of outliers.
+The results show that naPINN improves robustness over existing robust PINN baselines, while isolating outliers and accurately reconstructing the dynamics under severe data corruption.